Ian-Fogelman/Ian-blog/_posts/2020-01-14-WindowFunctions.markdown

 Hello There!
 <br>
 <br>
-Today I was faced with a w task of diseminating sequence of events in a report, so I thought I would share how I approached to task.
+Today I was faced with a task of diseminating sequence of events in a report, so I thought I would share how I approached the task.
 <br>
 <br>